By: Fereshteh Priou

 September 2019

-Reading Proust is enlightening, not just in providing glimpses into human psychology and human condition, but also informative about the French society of the time, the class distinctions and the ongoing struggle of the bourgeoisie to ascend.
+Reading Proust is enlightening not only for its profound insights into human psychology and the human condition, but also for its vivid portrait of French society at the time—its class distinctions, social codes, and the bourgeoisie’s relentless struggle to ascend.

 Article by: Fereshteh Priou - September 2019